Herbie Goes Bananas: Plot

-As a rainstorm hits, the men retrieve a large gold disc from the ruins, planning to sell it so they can hire equipment to get the rest.
-They leave Paco to fend for himself, but Herbie finds him and chases after the men, catching the gold in his trunk.
+As a rainstorm hits, the men retrieve a large gold disc from the ruins, planning to melt it down so they can hire equipment to get the rest.
+They abandon Paco to fend for himself, but Herbie finds him.
+After Paco explains the thieves' plans to Pete, Herbie chases after the men, catching the gold in his trunk.

 Herbie and the group travel to the next major town (using bananas as camouflage) where Blythe and Louise go to get help while the others take the disc to the local university, where they are overpowered by the men.
 Paco is outside selling the bananas to locals when he and Herbie see the men loading the disc into their plane.
 Herbie throws the bananas at them before chasing the plane and 'biting' its tail off.

-The villains are defeated by Herbie and Paco and they get arrested by the police, and the group reunite on the Sun Princess.
-Pete and DJ resume their plans to enter a repainted and restored Herbie in the Brazil Grand Prêmio with Paco dressed as the driver (Pete concedes that Paco and Herbie have a better connection than Pete would have if he drove Herbie in the race).
+After Herbie wrecks the rest of the plane, the villains are defeated by Herbie and Paco and arrested by the police.

+The group reunite on the Sun Princess, where Pete and DJ resume their plans to enter a repainted and restored Herbie in the Brazil Grand Prêmio, albeit with Paco as the driver (Pete conceding that Paco and Herbie have a better connection than Pete would have if he drove Herbie himself).
+Aunt Louise once again tries to get Blythe to notice her, but he is more interested in a passing schooner.
 DJ finally asks Paco why he keeps referring to Herbie as "Ocho", since that is Spanish for eight.
-Paco looks at Herbie's "53" and remarks that 5+3=8.
-Aunt Louise once again tries to get Blythe to notice her, but he is more interested in a passing schooner.

-After that Pete, Davy, Aunt Louise, and Melissa have a toast hoping for Herbie to win the race with Paco giving Herbie a thumbs up.
+Paco looks at Herbie's "53" and remarks that 5 + 3 = 8.
+After that, Pete, Davy, Aunt Louise, and Melissa have a toast for Herbie to win the Brazil Grand Prêmio, with Paco giving a thumbs up.